 Silver Purchase Agreement

-On September 8, 2009, Silver Wheaton entered into an agreement with Barrick to acquire an amount equal to 25% of the life of mine silver production from its Pascua-Lama project which is located in Chile and Argentina, as well as 100% of the silver production from its Lagunas Norte mine and Pierina mine, which are both located in Peru, and its Veladero mine which is located in Argentina until the end of 2013.
+On September 8, 2009, Silver Wheaton entered into an agreement with Barrick to acquire an amount equal to 25% of the life of mine silver production from its Pascua-Lama project which is located in Chile and Argentina, as well as 100% of the silver production from its Lagunas Norte mine and Pierina mine, which are both located in Peru, and its Veladero mine which is located in Argentina, initially receiving silver from Barrick's three other mines up to the end of 2013, pending a completion test.

 As per Barrick’s Q3 2013 MD&A, Barrick has decided to temporarily suspend construction activities at its Pascua-Lama project, except those required for environmental protection and regulatory compliance, and to place the project on care and maintenance.
 Barrick also stated that the decision to re-start construction activities will depend on improved project economics such as go-forward costs, the outlook for metal prices, and reduced uncertainty associated with legal and other regulatory requirements.
 As a result of the suspension, Barrick no longer expects production by mid-2016.